todd-cook/Java-Best-Practices-UI/README.md

 TODO
-Using documents located in a package path of testing; e.g. XML validation Launching Wizard - because you can't change the memory & thread sizing at runtime About screen with profile & application versioning information
+Using documents located in a package path of testing; e.g. XML validation Launching Wizard - because you can't change the memory & thread sizing at runtime About screen with profile & application versioning information.